ZakiaSultana4/Bi-Cycle-Store-Backend/README.md

-# 🚴‍♂️ Bike Shop Backend
+# 🚴‍♂️ Bi Cycle Store Backend

 - The backend server for the Bike Shop Application built with Node.js, Express, and MongoDB.
 It provides RESTful APIs for authentication, product and order management, user role-based access, and payment integration via SurjoPay.